PaDun/CPTR245HW5/Stutter.md

         return "nibh ln 7, nostra ln 11";
     }
 ```
-In this case split takes a string and splits it based on a delimiter, which we used a regular expression to catch all non word groupings.
+Here, split takes a string, and splits it based on a delimiter, which the regular expression provides.
+We still have yet to purge the hard-coded return, though, but now we should be prepared to tackle it.
-And unfortunatly our tests still don't pass.
-Now we need check for duplicates in the line.

 ```java
     String line;